 Resist the attractive articles and social media posts that claim fat loss in specific areas.
 This is a myth (8,9).
 Your goal should be overall fat loss and health!

 Gain Muscle, Lose Fat, Get Toned

 If you’re looking to get toned, chances are you’re after the appearance.
 You’re going to attain this goal by the same strength training you would do for other goals.
 This is good news, because you can hit many fitness goals and improve your health at the same time through strength training and proper nutrition.
-Don’t worry if you don’t have a trainer, use this knowledge to hit the gym and achieve your goals!
+Don’t worry if you don’t have a trainer, there are plenty of online guides to get you started (10)!
+Use this knowledge to hit the gym and achieve your goals!